 We frequently see clients with the following:

-Speech-language pathologists are able to offer a wide variety of treatment approaches, tools, strategies and models.
-Some of these require additional training or certifications and therefore are considered specialized.
+Speech-language pathologists are able to offer a wide variety of treatment tools, strategies, approaches and models.
+Some of these require additional training or certifications.
 Some of the approaches we have training in are:

 We have offices in in Hauppague and Islandia NY.
 Both of our locations are conveniently located off of the Long Island Expressway.

 "Over the years of various therapy and schooling, we saw some progress, but not to the level we had hoped- and then we found Speech in Motion!
-Finding you was like finding the missing piece to our son's therapy.
-Our son has never bonded with a therapist so quickly, nor have we seen such progress in such a short amount of time.
-In just the few months you have worked with our son, we have noticed huge progress "
+Finding you was like finding the missing piece to our son's therapy."